 Now that the base of the sign was ready, it was time to choose a design and create the stencil for it.
 Luckily, the Silhouette Design website had an ongoing Black Friday sale, so I bought a design for 50¢ and turned it into a stencil with my Cricut.
-I have to say Silhouette Cameo is one of my best investments in crafting tools.
+I have to say my Cricut is one of the best investments we’ve made in crafting tools.
 Especially during the holiday season, it becomes very handy for making boxes and personalized tags, creating stencils, etc.

 After the Cricut finished cutting the design, I turned the vinyl stencil face down and placed it on the transfer tape.
 When working with vinyl stencils, I recommend using transfer tape to place the stencil correctly.
 Otherwise, a simple stencil placing can turn into a nightmare, as the vinyl used for stencils is generally thin and flimsy.
 Transfer tape helps your stencil design stay in its original form, and makes it really so easy to place any vinyl stencil on any surface.